ArgentStonecutter/keyboards/via-boards.md

-Here's my current list of VIA keyboards that can be fully managed from your Mac or Linux box with no Windows shenanigans.
+Here's my current list of VIA/VIAL keyboards[^♪] I feel I know enough about to recommend.
 It is not complete or authoritative, it leaves out some boards I am worried may be a bit sus, and is only full-height boards that use standard hotswap sockets:

 100%: Monsgeek M5, Keychron V6.